Back To All

 While rat terriers aren’t the prototypical SAR dogs, Ricky's small size gave him a big advantage.
 He was able to reach locations that larger SAR dogs couldn’t, like buckled subway tunnels and stairwells.
 He was able to climb ladders, run complex patterns, and determine the difference between living and deceased victims.

 For 10 days straight, Ricky and Linker combed through the rubble in tandem with another SAR pair, Kent Olson and “Thunder”, a five-year-old Golden Retriever.
 Ricky would disappear into tiny spaces to find victims.
-If he found a victim, Thunder, the more experience of the two, would confirm the find.
+If he found a victim, Thunder, the more experienced of the two, would confirm the find.
 In addition to finding multiple victims, they recovered personal items, such as jewelry, that were given to victims’ families.

 3. Bretagne